oschrenk/notes/scala.md

 - Scala has an `object` construct with which we can declare singletons.
 In other word our main method is an instance method on a singleton object that is automatically instantiated for us.
 - no return type.
 In fact there is a return type, Unit which is similar to void, but it’s inferred by the compiler.
 Should we want to we can explicitly specify the return type by putting a colon and the type after the parameters
 - default access level is public.

+### Concurrency ###

+> Java's threading model is built around shared memory and locking, a model that is often difficult to reason about

+Scala p.
+53

+> An arguably safer alternative is message pasing architecture, such as the "actors" approach. [...]
+Actors are concurrency abstractions that can be implemented on top of threads.
+They communicate by sending messages to each other.

+	recipient ! msg

+The send operation is denoted by `!` and is executed asynchronously.
+An actor handles messages that have arrived in its mailbox via a `receive` block.

+	receive {
+		case Msg1 => ...
+		case Msg2 => ...
+	}

 ## Installation ##